 borrowers are not liable for interest and fees on a Loan in relation to any period during which the creditor is in breach of section 22 (i.e. between the date on which Variation Disclosure was required to be provided and the date on which it is in fact provided).

-Whereas generally speaking section 99(1) applies in relation to all Loans entered into after 1 April 2005, section 99(1A) is newer and may only apply to Loans entered into after 6 June 2015
+Whereas generally speaking section 99(1) applies in relation to all Loans entered into after 1 April 2005, section 99(1A) is newer and only applies to Loans entered into after 6 June 2015

-The plaintiffs in the Class Action say that the effect of both sections, s99(1) and (1A) is that such customers were and are not liable to pay the costs of borrowing on their Loans relating to any periods during which the Banks were or are in breach their section 22 obligations.
+The plaintiffs in the Class Action say that the effect of both sections 99(1) and (1A) is that such customers were and are not liable to pay the costs of borrowing on their Loans relating to any periods during which the Banks were or are in breach their section 22 obligations.
 The relevant periods will differ for each affected customer.
-Generally, a relevant period will begin on the day that the customer first made a change to their Loan and end either: (i) on the day that their Loan was repaid; or (ii) the date on which the customer’s claim against their Bank is resolved (whether through judgment or settlement).

-New provisions which provide creditors with the ability to seek relief from the effects of section 48 or section 99(1A) came into effect on 20 December 2019.
+New section 95A, which provides creditors with the ability to seek relief from the effects of section 48 or section 99(1A), came into effect on 20 December 2019.
 The Banks can apply for relief in relation to breaches of section 22 that occurred before 20 December 2019, but only in relation to costs of borrowing incurred after 20 December 2019.
+Both Banks have applied for such relief.

 S99(1A) has been subject to considerable debate.
 Click here to understand more

-Under section 48, if a creditor receives interest and fees it is not entitled to by virtue of section 99, it must refund or credit those amounts to the borrower as soon as reasonably practicable.
+Under section 48, if a creditor receives interest and fees it is not entitled to, it must refund or credit those amounts to the borrower as soon as reasonably practicable.

 The plaintiffs in the Action say that the effect of section 99 is that the Banks were not entitled to receive any costs of borrowing on affected Loans relating to any periods they were in breach of section 22.
 According, they are required under section 48 to refund or credit those amounts to the affected customers as soon as practicable.
 As neither Bank has done that, they are both currently in breach of section 48.